 Tina's tax return is due April 15th.
-Tina may request an automatic 6 month extension to file her tax return (i.e., until October 15th).
+Tina may request an automatic 6-month extension to file her tax return (i.e., until October 15th).
 Extensions allow the taxpayer to delay filing a tax return but do not extend the due date for tax payments.
 If a taxpayer fails to pay the entire balance of tax owed by the original due date of the tax return, the IRS charges the taxpayer interest on the underpayment from the due date of the return until the taxpayer pays the tax.
 The interest rate charged depends on taxpayer type (e.g., individual vs. corporation) and varies quarterly with the federal short-term interest rate.
 The interest rate for tax underpayments for individuals equals the federal short-term rate plus three percentage points.
 Penalties are also imposed when a taxpayer fails to file a tax return.
 Also, there is no statute of limitations if Tina fails to file her return.

 AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer Filing Requirements Topic: Taxpayer and Tax Practitioner Penalties 89.
-For the following taxpayers indicate whether the taxpayer should file a tax return and why.
+Level of Difficulty: 3 Hard Topic: Taxpayer Filing Requirements Topic: Taxpayer and Tax Practitioner Penalties a.

-a.
 Robert earned \$50,000 this year as a staff accountant.
 His estimated tax liability is \$4,500, and he expects to receive a \$500 tax refund.